Coin wrapper

-A coin wrapper, sometimes known as a bank roll or roll, is a paper or plastic container for a number of coins.
-In the 19th century, coins were distributed in large cloth bags and coins were hand wrapped.
+A coin wrapper, also known as a bank roll or simply a roll, is a paper or plastic container designed to hold a specific number of coins.
+During 19th century, newly minted coins were collected in cloth bags.
+Initially, coin wrapping was a manual process.
 Since the onset of the 20th century, coin wrapping machines have been in use.
 The earliest patent for a coin wrapping machine was in 1901.
 By 1910, automatic coin counting machines were in use, which could reject counterfeit coins, wrap coins, and crimp the coin wrapper ends.

 History

 In the 19th century coins were collected in cloth bags after they were struck at the mint.
 Initially coin wrapping was done by hand.
 In 1913 the Federal Reserve bank was created.
 After the creation of the Federal Reserve, bags of coins were sent to the individual reserve banks.
 Each branch then put the coins into paper wrappers with tightly sealed ends.
-These rolls were called (OBW) "Original Bank-Wrapped Rolls".
+These rolls were called "Original Bank-Wrapped Rolls" (OBW).
 When other banks wrapped the coins they would print their bank name on the wrapper.

 Coin wrapping machines

-On 22, June 1901 James Rice applied for a patent (number 720070) for what he called a "Coin Bunching Machine".
+On 22 June 1901, James Rice applied for a patent (number 720070) for what he called a "Coin Bunching Machine".
 The patent was issued on 10 February 1903.
 Rice described his invention by stating that it was a "efficient manner means for bunching together any preferred number of coins of a selected denomination and holding them in position whereby they may be very conveniently and expeditiously wrapped or covered with a paper jacket."

-On 9, November 1907 Erskine W Jennings applied for a patent on a machine he called "Coin Wrapper" which could crimp the ends of the coin rolls.
+On 9 November 1907 Erskine W Jennings applied for a patent on a machine he called "Coin Wrapper" which could crimp the ends of the coin rolls.
 On 3 August 1909 he was granted patent number 930,291.
 The machine was still not fully automatic.

 Automatic coin wrapping machines

-By October of 1908 the first fully automatic coin wrapping machine was created and a patented was applied for.
-The Automatic Coin-Wrapping Machine Company applied for a patent on the machine and it was granted October of 1910:Patent number number #973335.
+By October 1908 the first fully automatic coin wrapping machine was created and a patented was applied for.
+The Automatic Coin-Wrapping Machine Company applied for a patent on the machine and it was granted October 1910: patent number #973335.
 The applicant of record was Charles S. Batdorf; a man who applied for many coin related machine patents as early as his 1890 (Coin Operated Apparatus).
 In 1908 he was granted patent number 358,670 for a "Spurious Coin Detector".
 A machine which he said could, "Provide a means whereby bogus, spurious or counterfeit coins will be rejected by the machine automatically even though they be of the same size as the genuine coins of the value for which the machine is designed to operate."

 By 1911 banks in the United States were using coin rolling machines.
 Some banks began to use standardized paper colors based on denomination.
 The machines were capable of culling counterfeit and damaged coins.